FavourDaniel/devopsfetch/README.md

 # DevopsFetch

-## How to Install the DevOpsFetch Program
+Devopsfetch is a command line too that collects and displays system information, including active ports, user logins, Nginx configurations, Docker images, and container statuses.

+## Installation
+Follow the below steps to setup Devopsfetch on your machine.

-- Clone the Repository
+1. Clone the Repository
 ```
 git clone https://github.com/FavourDaniel/devopsfetch.git
 ```